kir-7/kir-7.github.io/_posts/2024-07-26-Molecule-Generation.md

 The node loss function, on the other hand, showed more promising results early on.
 After just a couple of epochs, the model went from predicting hundreds of nodes per graph to a much more reasonable number.
 This quick improvement was encouraging, but it also made me realize the complexity of balancing different components of the loss function.

 A significant challenge was balancing the various components of the loss function, particularly the Kullback-Leibler (KL) divergence.
-I noticed that the KL loss kept decreasing, even going below zero at times.
+I noticed that the KL loss kept decreasing.
 While this led to an overall decrease in the total loss, the reconstruction loss (both for edges and nodes) wasn't improving significantly.
 This imbalance pointed to the need for a more sophisticated approach to handling the KL term.

 After some research, I implemented KL annealing - a technique where the weight of the KL term is gradually increased during training.
 This helped stabilise the training process and led to more balanced improvements across all components of the loss.